-You're probably familiar with the saying, "If you can't beat them, join them."
+You are probably familiar with the saying, "If you can't beat them, join them."
 The same philosophy applies to cybersecurity.
 To really get inside the mind of a hacker, you need to think like a hacker, otherwise known as "white hat" hacking.
 Malicious actors will search for the easiest way in and as you know, social engineering techniques are typically a piece of the plan.
-In other words, humans are easiest to hack.
+In other words, humans are the easiest to hack.

 Watching our Weaknesses

 Skilled attackers are always paying attention to details.
-I recently read a story about an ethical hacker's shopping experience and it made me think about how often well-intended employees can fall victim to social engineering attacks.
+I recently read a story about an ethical hacker's shopping experience, and it made me think about how often well-intended employees can fall victim to social engineering attacks.
 The individual was at a local superstore and as he was leaving the anti-theft detectors went off.
 Another customer arrived and she was returning an item.
 She was redirected to the customer service area.
 Meanwhile, the other guy was waved on with an apology for the inconvenience and he couldn't help but think, "How do they know I'm not stealing something?"
-Anti-theft detectors go off when an item passes the barrier but if you think like a hacker, a light bulb goes off at this time.
+Anti-theft detectors go off when an item passes the barrier but if you think like a hacker, a light bulb goes off in your head.
 You realize how to benefit from this vulnerability by getting an accomplice to help you navigate an attack.
 The system is designed to rely on the store employees to investigate when there are multiple customers present during the detector notification but because they also are very customer support orientated, they may trade security for customer service.

 I Can Get Away with It

 The majority of hackers do not think they will suffer consequences and often go after low-level employees because they think there is less risk of getting caught.
 This thought pattern makes sense because IT administrators and contractors tend to have direct access to servers and other systems housing sensitive data.
 Furthermore, these contractors or third-party vendors are an excellent choice because they do not work directly within the company, the standards of how they handle data more often fall short.